 On March 17, 2017 the Consortium co-hosted a roundtable meeting with home visitors and other maternal and child direct service providers from across LA County to gather feedback and recommendations to inform the response to the Board of Supervisors’ motion.
 The Executive Summary of the findings from that meeting is available here.

-NEW: An interim Progress Report on the response to the home visiting motion, which incorporates the review and feedback of the Consortium, was submitted to the Board of Supervisors in June 2017.
+An interim Progress Report on the response to the home visiting motion, which incorporates the review and feedback of the Consortium, was submitted to the Board of Supervisors in June 2017.
 The text of the Progress Report is available here.

 Current (2017-2018) California Legislation